 Address: Rua dos Ferreiros

-The church started construction during 1629 and has been restored many times since.
+The church started construction in 1629 and has been restored many times since.
 The 1-hour free tour that we undertook could possibly be the best tour we have ever had of a church.
-It helps that the Church is unique with priceless multi colored azulejos (Portuguese tiles) on show from the 17th and 18th century.
+It helps that the Church is unique with priceless multi-coloured azulejos (Portuguese tiles) on show from the 17th and 18th centuries.
 The ceiling is a trompe l’oeil of painted domes with people looking over the balconies.

 Monday to Friday Guided Tour at 11.00

 Cost of tour: Free